lucaong/cubdb/FAQ.md

 With `CubDB`, you can chose to automatically sync each write operation, or to manually sync when you prefer.
-If you need faster write performance, but you are ok with a small chance of loosing recently written data in case of a power loss (for example if you use `CubDB` to log large quantity of data), you might choose to not perform automatic file sync.
+If you need faster write performance, but you are ok with a small chance of losing recently written data in case of a power loss (for example if you use `CubDB` to log large quantity of data), you might choose to not perform automatic file sync.
 Note that the operative system will still sync data periodically, and upon clean shutdown.
 If instead you want to be sure